elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> An object store can only get
-      created/modified while updating the upgraded handler's DB version in the upgradeneeded handler.
+      <strong>Interview Response:</strong> We can only create/modify an object store while updating the upgraded handler's DB version in the upgradeneeded handler.
 That is a technical limitation.
-Outside of the handler, we need to be able to add/remove/update the data, but object stores can only get created/removed/altered during a version update.
+Outside of the handler, we need to be able to add/remove/update the data, but we can only create/remove/alter object stores during a version update.
     </div>
   </div>
 </details>